satyampatidar/Programs-Without-Libraries/README.md

 ```
 ## Strings without library

- Creted Python class myStringCls that accepts strings as parameters.
+> Created Python class myStringCls that accepts strings as parameters.
 Implemented the
 following methods which perform the action required by the functions.
 Note: You are not allowed to use any of the string library methods to perform these
 operations.

 > You need to implement your own.

 ```sh